Learning Latent Energy-Based Models via Interacting Particle Langevin Dynamics: CONCLUSION

-J.~M. is supported by EPSRC through the Modern Statistics and Statistical Machine Learning (StatML) CDT programme, grant no. EP/S023151/1.
+\acknowledgements{ J.~M. is supported by EPSRC through the Modern Statistics and Statistical Machine Learning (StatML) CDT programme, grant no. EP/Y034813/1.
 T.~W. is supported by the Roth Scholarship from the Department of Mathematics, Imperial College London.
+We acknowledge computational resources and support provided by the Department of Mathematics and the Imperial College Research Computing Service, DOI: 10.14469/hpc/2232. }